Organisation: | Copyright (C) 2019-2025 Olivier Boudeville |

 The project repository is located here.

-The shorthand for Universal Server is us.
+The shorthand for Universal Server (a.k.a.
+US-Main) is um.

-These are mainly administration services.
+These are mainly administration-related services.

 The US-Main server offers house automation services based on the Enocean protocol and associated devices (sensors and actuators).